9ci/grails-view-tools/README.md

+Note: Grails 2 sources are master and Grails 3 is in grails3 branch

 ## Description
 utility helpers to locate views in the spring mvc context
 - **ViewResourceLocator** for locating views in grails-app/views, plugins, and custom external paths.